When setting up a custom text field, can I require a specific format for completing the field?

 Note: If you wish to include phone extensions, you can use a format similar to:

 Mask: F(M#M#M#F)F M#M#M#F-M#M#M#M#F M#M#M#M#

 However, if you include the mask for phone extensions, then you must enter an extension for each phone number entered.
 For numbers without an extension, you might enter a special sequence, such as 0000, to indicate that there is no extension for that number.

 If you are creating masks for fields in which data already exists, please check to make sure that any special characters do not interfere with the mask formatting.
 If a particular field varies in terms of length (for example, an international phone number field where the number of digits varies by country) then a mask will not be effective.

 For additional information, refer to the 'Input Masks' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.